Mortgage Term vs Mortgage Amortization in Canada

 Amortization Schedule

 An amortization schedule is a table that outlines how you will pay off your mortgage over the lifetime of your mortgage.
 The table includes the balance of your mortgage, the interest rate, and the principal amount.
 It will also show how much of your payment goes towards the interest and the principal.
-In the first few years of mortgage payments, much of your contributions pay off interest instead of the principal.
-However, after many years, more of your payments will be directed to the balance.
+In the first few years of mortgage payments, a large portion of your mortgage payment is used to pay off interest instead of the principal.
+However, after many years, more of your payments will be directed to the principal balance.

 Your amortization schedule can be helpful in understanding how much home equity you have.
 It's essential to remember that an amortization schedule is just a prediction.
 If interest rates rise or your payments are late, the schedule will change.
 Below is an example of an amortization schedule taken from our amortization calculator page.
 It shows the table for a $500,000, 25-year mortgage, with monthly payments at a 3% interest rate.